LukeOssevoort/baseless.bingo/src/_posts/2021-07-30-The-Suicide-Squad.md

     - Movie opens with a Suicide Squad all dying
     - \"Ah YA DC shit who gives a fuck\" -Joel Duscher
 ---
-Suicide is not usually a group activity but is James Gunn's the Suicide Squad it is.
+Suicide is not usually a group activity but in James Gunn's the Suicide Squad it is.
 Supervillains Harley Quinn, Bloodsport, Peacemaker and a collection of nutty cons at Belle Reve prison join the super-secret, super-shady Task Force X as they are dropped off at the remote, enemy-infused island of Corto Maltese.